evangboucher/DynaDoc/README.md

 Copyrighted and Sponsored by Mohu Inc. <a href="http://www.gomohu.com" target="_blank">www.gomohu.com</a>

-### Why DynaDoc? ###

-DynaDoc was made by a developer who loves AWS and DynamoDB.
-I needed the best way to access DynamoDB quickly and effectively.
-DynaDoc hopes to become that tool!

 ## ToDo List ##
 The current list of things that need to be done next.

-1. Enable temporary params into all smart functions (IE. Ability to change query result item order) Currently only SmartQuery has this feature.
 1. Add smartScan
 2. Add ability to cache failed calls due to provision capcity limit and retry with exponential backoff.
 3. Validate Batch Write calls